jinyizju/S.PhyloMaker/README.md

 4. example.splist
     This is an example of species list on which S.PhyloMaker can run.
 It includes three columns, which are species, genus and family names.

+Citation:
+    Qian, H. and Y. Jin.
+2015.
+An updated megaphylogeny of plants, a tool for generating plant phylogenies and an analysis of phylogenetic community structure.
+Journal of Plant Ecology DOI: 10.1093/jpe/rtv047